 Evolving distributor motivations

 The late majority and Laggards tend to be critical of new ideas.
 Laggards, on the other hand, insist on tight policies and procedures and are intolerant of errors.
 If the company wants to continue its growth, it must also create a slow, but dramatic, evolution in the compensation plan.
 Laggards, on the other hand, insist on tight policies and procedures and are intolerant of errors.
 They wait until most of the people they know have adopted a new idea before they try it.
 Rogers would say this is about 34% for Late Majority and 34% for Laggards.

-A company has to be prepared to adapt through the cycle as the types of people who are joining the company evolve from innovators to laggards.
+A company must be prepared to adapt through the cycle as the types of people who are joining the company evolve from innovators to laggards.

-This one concept can trip up many growing companies because their inner circle of distributors continues to be comprised entirely of innovators, even though the company is now attracting early majority, late majority or even laggards.
+This one trips up many growing companies because their “inner circle” of distributors continues to be comprised entirely of innovators, even though the company is now attracting early majority, late majority or even laggards.
 The further into this life cycle a company gets before recognizing this change, the more of a problem it becomes.
 This is because although innovators and early majority have a lot in common, innovators do not have much in common with laggards.